-1. He or she has used the Department of Homeless Services (DHS) Municipal Shelter system continuously for four or more months.
+1. The applicant has used the Department of Homeless Services (DHS) Municipal Shelter system continuously for four or more months.
 They may be hospitalized/incarcerated and awaiting placement, but must have used the shelter system immediately prior to being arrested or hospitalized.

-- 2. He or she has used the DHS Municipal Shelter system for 14 of the past 60 days, not necessarily continuously.
+- 2. The applicant has used the DHS Municipal Shelter system for 14 of the past 60 days, not necessarily continuously.
 The individual may be hospitalized or incarcerated and awaiting placement. - 3.
-He or she has used a drop-in center, voluntary shelter, or Partnership for the Homeless shelter for 14 of the past 60 days, again not necessarily continuously.
+The applicant has used a drop-in center, voluntary shelter, or Partnership for the Homeless shelter for 14 of the past 60 days, again not necessarily continuously.
 A letter from the facility indicating dates of attendance can speed up approval.
 The individual may be hospitalized or incarcerated and awaiting placement. - 4.
-He or she does not meet any of the above criteria, but is known to be homeless and resides on the streets, in the parks, on the subways, or other public areas, or is a shelter system user who does not meet the criteria listed above.
+The applicant does not meet any of the above criteria, but is known to be homeless and resides on the streets, in the parks, on the subways, or other public areas, or is a shelter system user who does not meet the criteria listed above.
 The individual may also have been undomiciled prior to hospitalization or incarceration and is awaiting placement.